Rules

 C. Runner to First Base: The rules of USA Softball apply.
 There shall be a safety base adjacent to first base completely in foul territory.
 The safety base shall be of a contrasting color to the original first base.
 On any play at first base, except for rounding the bag with an intent to possibly run to second base, or returning to the bag after passing first base, the runner must touch the safety base only.
 The defensive player must use the white base, but on an errant throw pulling the defense off the white portion of the base into foul ground, the defense can use the white or safety base.
 If the defensive player is pulled off the bag so that they are in the path of the runner, the runner may change course and touch the white bag to avoid a collision, but at no time can a runner to first fail to touch one of the two bags (original or safety).
 If they fail to do so, they are still “live” and can be tagged out.
 Once the runner has touched first base, both bases may be used by the offense or defense.
 Once a batter/runner passes first base and makes no obvious attempt (multiple steps) to head toward second base, they can return safely to the base regardless of which way they turned after passing the first base bag.
 But if multiple steps are taken toward second base, the runner becomes live and can be “tagged out”.

-D. Runner to Second or Third Base: Effective May 3, 2022, the “run thru” lines will no longer be used in the senior men 65+ divisions.
+D. Runner to Second or Third Base: Effective May 3, 2022, the “run thru” lines will no longer be used in the senior men 65+ and senior men 70+ divisions.
 The senior league 65+ divisions voted via email on April 21st with a vote of 14-8 to eliminate the run thru lines.
 The senior men 55+ division does not use the run thru lines.

 E. Runner to Home: All plays at home plate are force plays.
 The runner to home must run in foul territory and abide by the commitment line.
 Once he crosses the commitment line, he must continue to the scoring line, eight feet to the right of the front edge of home plate that is closest to third base.
 He may not re-cross the commitment line for any reason or he will be declared out.
 In order to score, the runner must touch the “scoring line” or the ground beyond the scoring line before the defensive player, while in possession of the ball, touches home plate only (not the strike mat).
 The runner is automatically out if they step on or over the runner to home line and the ball is live.